 A Wide Range

 The average New York City real estate agent makes approximately $80,000.
-This is misleading, though.
+The average can be misleading, though.
 Given New York City’s high real estate prices, there is an opportunity for agents to make a lot of money.
 However, many do not make a dime.
 There are also those that work on a part-time basis.

 There is an old saying that 20% of a company’s sales force represents 80% of the total sales.
 We have heard it is even more lopsided for New York City’s real estate market, with 90% of the closings completed by 10% of the agents.